- 500 g Beef mince

 - 1-inch Ginger

 - 1/4 cup breadcrumbs (more if mixture does not come together)

 - 2 tsp Lemon juice

 - Vegetable/ Olive Oil

-- Remove the mixture from fridge.
-Apply some oil/ water on your hands to prevent meat from sticking to them, and divide the mixture into equal portions.
+- Step 4 Remove the mixture from fridge.
+Apply oil/ water on your hands to prevent the meat from sticking to them, and divide the mixture into equal portions.

-- Preheat the oven to 200*C. Grill the kebabs for about 10minutes, and when the juices start to drip, remove the tray and turn over the kebabs carefully one at a time.
+- Step 6 Preheat the oven to 200*C. Grill the kebabs for about 10 minutes, and when the juices start to drip, remove the tray and turn over the kebabs carefully one at a time.
 Return to the oven and grill for another 7-8 minutes.
 You can also grill them on a pan with oil.
-Make sure not to over cook them so that the meat doesn’t get too dry.
+Make sure not to overcook them so that the meat doesn’t get too dry.

-- Remove from the pan and serve with lime wedges, spiced yogurt and salad.
+- Step 7 Remove from the pan and serve with lime wedges, spiced yogurt and salad.

-Note: You can use any kind of ground meat for this – beef, lamb or chicken.
-But it should not be too lean, or it will get too dry when you grill them.
+- Step 8 Note: You can use any kind of ground meat for this – beef, lamb or chicken.
+But it should not be too lean, or it will turn out dry when you grill them.